Chia-Network/chia-docs/docs/01introduction/what-is-chia.md

 There are many other innovations in Chia, some of which include:
 * BLS signatures, which allow aggregating all of a block's signatures together.
 * Scalability and performance improvements, which allow running a Chia node on a Raspberry Pi.
 * Weight proofs and light clients, which enable fast syncing from a mobile device.
+For more info, see [Section 3.12](/docs/03consensus/light_clients "Section 3.12: Chia Light Clients") .

 This documentation will explain the motivation and implementation of the different components of the Chia system to a technical audience, and provide in-depth explanations of how everything works.
 If you would like to skip to how to make dapps (decentralized apps) on Chia, please visit [chialisp.com](https://chialisp.com).